Hesham42/Aritcal/README.md

 # Aritcal
-This is a knowledgebase app used in the "Node.js & Express From Scratch" Youtube series.
+This is a knowledgebase app used in the "Node.js & Express

 Technologies
 Node.js